By law you must tell the police in writing 6 days before a public march if you’re the organiser.

 If there’s no march involved

-If there’s no march organised as part of your protest, you don’t have to tell the police.
+If there’s no march organised as part of your protest, you do not have to tell the police.